rf/renderizer/README.md

 `icons` and `androidui` are arbitrary group names.
 Any top level property in the YAML file is assumed to be a group name.
 Images are rendered to png files and are placed in the path specified.
 The `append` property is, as one would expect, appended to the end of the filename.
-This makes it very easy to render images for both iphone and retina iphone.
 Images are assumed to be in an `images` directory in your project directory.

-If you create `images/Icon.svg` at 57x57 pixels, the above group called `appicons` will render all of the icons needed by Apple for app submission.
+If you create `images/Icon.svg` at 57x57 points in inkscape, the above group called `appicons` will render all of the icons needed by Apple for app submission.

 To install the plugin, make a `plugins` directory in your project directory.
-Then:
+CD into it, then:

 ```sh
 git clone git@github.com:russfrank/renderizer.git